ind4skylivey/matteria-track/docs/CONTRIBUTING.md

 1. Check existing issues/discussions
 2. Describe the use case
-3. Explain how it fits MateriaTrack's vision
+3. Explain how it fits MatteriaTrack's vision
 4. Be open to feedback

 ### Pull Requests